nathanstouffer/json-comparison/README.md

 The assumptions made by the algorithm now follow.
 There are three primary assumptions.
-First, the algorithm assumes that input files are written in correct JSON format.
+ 1. The algorithm assumes that input files are written in correct JSON format.
 If not, an error will occur in the Gson jar.
-Second, it is assumed that a difference in types means a similarity of 0.
+ 1. It is assumed that a difference in types means a similarity of 0.
 This means that an object and an array containing the same elements will return a similarity of 0 even though they contain the same information.
-The final assumption has to do with Arrays.
+ 1. The final assumption has to do with arrays.
 For arrays containing the same elements, similarity will only return as 1.0 only if the order of those elements are the same.
 Then, the assumption is that corresponding elements in input arrays have the same order.

 The jar file is named JSONComparison.jar and is located in JSONComparison/dist/ It requires two files as command line arguments.